npirotte/php-test/README.md

 ## Run the project

-* in a cmd tool, run "bower install", "php composer.phar install" to install front and backend dependencies
+In a cmd tool, run "bower install", "php composer.phar install" to install front and backend dependencies

 ## Build asset